AI For Emergency Garage Door Calls

 Repair value depends on labor, hardware, urgency, spring work, opener issues, and service-area fit, so the call must capture the right facts early.

-Garage door calls can involve safety-sensitive equipment, so AI should collect facts and route risky issues rather than giving repair advice.
+Garage door calls can involve safety-sensitive equipment, so AI should collect facts and escalate risky issues rather than giving repair advice.

 Emergency Garage Door Stuck-Open Calls need phone coverage built around their actual calls